awsdocs/amazon-lex-developer-guide/doc_source/API_CreateBotVersion.md

 Type: Boolean

  ** [enableModelImprovements](#API_CreateBotVersion_ResponseSyntax) **   <a name="lex-CreateBotVersion-response-enableModelImprovements"></a>
-Indicates whether the bot uses accuracy improvements\. `true` indicates that the bot is using the imoprovements, otherwise, `false`\.
+Indicates whether the bot uses the new natural language understanding \(NLU\) model or the original NLU\.
+True indicates that the bot is using the new model, otherwise, false\.
 Type: Boolean

  ** [failureReason](#API_CreateBotVersion_ResponseSyntax) **   <a name="lex-CreateBotVersion-response-failureReason"></a>